casualcore/casual-quarkus/README.md

     }
 }
 ```
-This is a very simple example, please see the example application for a more complete example which is heaviliy async and thus also makes use
-of ```tpacall``` instead of tpcall.
+For a complete asynchronous example using `tpacall` and Mutiny `Uni`, see the [example application](example/README.md).

 ### Multiple outbound pools

 Additional pools can have any name.
-Only one pool `needs` to be named `casual`:
+Only one pool needs to be named `casual`:

 ```properties
 quarkus.ironjacamar.casual.ra.kind=casual